Navan, Inc.

 Bearish

-- Extremely High Financial Leverage: The debt-to-equity ratio stands at 5.89, indicating heavy reliance on debt financing.
-This high leverage increases financial risk, especially in a high-interest rate environment, and amplifies losses.
+- Extremely High Financial Leverage: A debt-to-equity ratio of 5.89 indicates heavy reliance on debt financing.
+This elevates financial risk, increases interest expense ($15.64M last quarter), and limits strategic flexibility, especially in a higher-rate environment.

 NAVN Technical Analysis